-(iii) The specific steps you have taken or will take to become active in the community's Consolidated Plan process; Analysis of Impediments to Fair Housing Choice process; Continuum of Care Homeless Assistance planning process, if homeless persons are to be served by the proposed activities; or the community's Indian Housing Plan process; and to address, through these processes, the needs that are the focus of the Welfare-to-Work voucher program.
+(iii) The specific steps you have taken or will take to become active in the community's Consolidated Plan process; Analysis of Impediments to Fair Housing Choice process; Continuum of Care Homeless Assistance planning process, if homeless persons are to be served by the proposed activities; and to address, through these processes, the needs that are the focus of the Welfareto-Work voucher program.

-(iv) The specific steps you have taken or will take to coordinate, through meetings, information networks, planning processes, or other mechanisms, your activities with other welfare-to-work activities in the community, including the appropriate local transportation entity (i.e., transit properties, metropolitan planning organizations, State and/or Indian tribe departments of transportation).
+(iv) The specific steps you have taken or will take to coordinate, through meetings, information networks, planning processes, or other mechanisms, your activities with other welfare-to-work activities in the community, including the appropriate local transportation entity (i.e., transit properties, metropolitan planning organizations, State departments of transportation).

-(b) Submission Requirements for Factor 5:
+(b) Submission Requirements for

+Factor 5: